SalmaKHD/UopeopleProjects/computer-systems/assembly-code-hack-computer/README.md

  This repo contains assembly code written for the Hack computer.
-The .asm files can be executed using the CPU emulator supplied with the Software suit at https://www.nand2tetris.org/
+The .asm files can be executed using the CPU emulator supplied with the Software suit at [From Nand to Tetris](https://www.nand2tetris.org/).